Trinity (Andrei Rublev): In the Tretyakov Gallery

+Move to the Lavra

-In 2008 Levon Nersesyan, one of the Gallery staff members, revealed that Patriarch Alexy had requested the icon to be brought to the Lavra for the religious holiday in the summer of 2009.
-Most scholars agreed that the climate inside the Cathedral is completely unsuitable for the icon keeping, that candles, frankincense and the transportation could destroy it.
+In 2008, Levon Nersesyan, one of the Gallery staff members, revealed that Patriarch Alexy had requested the icon to be brought to the Lavra for the religious holiday in the summer of 2009.
+Most scholars agreed that the climate inside the Cathedral was unsuitable for the icon keeping, that candles, frankincense and the transportation could destroy it.
 The only person who supported the move was the director of the Gallery.
 All the other staff, art critics and art historians were against it.
 The director was accused of committing a misfeasance.
 Valentin Yanin said: "The Trinity is an outstanding work of art, a national patrimony, which should be available to people of all beliefs regardless of their religion.
 Outstanding works of art are supposed to be kept not inside churches for a narrow circle of parishioners to see, but in public museums."

-In July 2022 however, it was temporarily moved to the Lavra, despite art critics and restorers concerns about potential damage.
+In July 2022, it was authorized to be moved to the Lavra, despite concerns about potential damage.
+On 15 May 2023, it was reported that the icon would be returned to the custody of the Russian Orthodox Church, by order of President Vladimir Putin.
+The Ministry of Culture's press service confirmed that the icon would be put on display at the Cathedral of Christ the Saviour in Moscow.
+Afterwards, it would be restored and returned to its traditional place in the Trinity Cathedral at the Trinity Lavra of St. Sergius.
+Yelizaveta Likhacheva, the director of the Pushkin Museum, warned that moving the icon carries the risk of it disintegrating.